Where does our funding go?

 The vast majority of grants in our six priority areas are made through an open application process.

-• The Education and learning through the arts portfolio is made up of two funds; Arts-based Learning Fund and Teacher Development Fund.
+• The Arts Education portfolio is made up of two funds: the Arts-based Learning Fund and the Teacher Development Fund.

 • The Youth Fund comprises approximately half of the value of funding made in our Investing in Young People portfolio, with the other half made up of invitation-only funding.